View Chasidy Wolford's Obituary on thenewsenterprise.com and share memories

 Chasidy Renee Clark Wolford, 30, of Buffalo, passed away, Wednesday, June 12, 2019, at her residence.

-She was a Central Hardin High School graduate, a former employee of Laugh and Learn Daycare and Kentucky Foot and Ankle Specialist.
+She was a Central Hardin High School graduate, a former employee of Laugh and Learn Daycare and Kentucky Foot and Ankle Specialists.

 She was preceded in death by her grandparents, Anna Katherine Clark and Carl Edward Clark; and great-grandparents, Havley and Mable Grimes and Lorene Conder.